dami23/WREG_Curriculum_SKD/README.md

    The acquired results with different settings are listed in output/easy_results.txt

 ### Pretrained Models
-All trained models by the proposed approach can be downloaded [here](https://drive.google.com/file/d/1hnZf5wPklMyeUhH92cKsunMxr_2ZX6Tz/view?usp=share_link).
+All trained models by the proposed approach can be downloaded [here](https://drive.google.com/drive/folders/1oFfVtYDX2CStJyPsS9q3vUtpi5g6ev2c?usp=drive_link).

-### Acknowledgement
-The code is based on [DTWREG](https://github.com/insomnia94/DTWREG/).